-I will not bore you with another research, nor mentioning successful people who are pro sleep, nor making another attempt to convince you the importance of sleep.
+I will not bore you with another research, nor mentioning successful people who are pro sleep, nor making another attempt to convince you of the importance of sleep.
 It’s obvious you need it.
 It’s a natural process, and when you go against nature, you go against life.

 If until now you still think sleep is for the weak.
 Read this, this, and this.
 Or go to google and find thousands of articles that you don’t actually need because you know you need sleep.
 Don’t waste your time.